4.2 Multi-Agency Public Protection Arrangements (MAPPA)

 2. Criteria for Referral into MAPPA

-Every MAPPA offender must be identified in one of the three categories outlined below:
+Every MAPPA offender must be identified in one of the four categories outlined below:

 - Category 1 - Registered sexual offenders as specified under Sexual Offences Act 2003, Part 2: Notification and Orders (on the Sexual Offenders' Register);